Water Gardening News

 New Colors Of Pickerel Pond Plants

 Both species of pickeral plants are easily growable in Zones 3-10, ranging from the Canadian border on down.
 They're quite winter hardy in most climates.
 They're not fond of deep water over 12 inches, so you'll only see them growing along the very margins of lakes and ponds.
 Just 2"-8" water depth is all they need in a mini-pond setup.
-Even here in the hot, low desert, pickerals will die back to the mud-line over the cooler winter months, but new shoots will reemerge in the spring.
+Even here in the hot, low desert, pickerels will die back to the mud-line over the cooler winter months, but new shoots will reemerge in the spring.
 The thick, starchy roots send off side shoots near the crown throughout the growing season.
 They grow so vigorously you can divide them at any time.
-The Waterlily Bear often prunes off and composts the oldest parts of the rhizome, and just keeps the top two inches near the crown when I repot in the spring.10 Most Viviparous Tropical Waterliles = Free Plants!
+The Waterlily Bear often prunes off and composts the oldest parts of the rhizome, and just keeps the top two inches near the crown when I repot in the spring.

 1. 'Tina' #Ad — Deep violet-purple flowers with yellow centers on green pads; medium spread (3–4 ft); full sun to partial shade.
 High viviparity.